 , an app that helps you get in shape with unlimited, personalized workout videos.

-• Interchangeable band, with many stylish bands available
+• An interchangeable band, with many stylish bands available

 • Celebratory buzzing and encouraging notes when you hit your goals